 \subsection{Uniform interpretability of the bilinearization}

 In this subsection it will be shown that bilinearization of an arbitrary finitely generated nilpotent group $G$ is absolutely interpretable in the group $G$ by a system of formulas of the signature of groups.
-Besides, the same formulas absoultely interpret bilinearization in any group $H$ which is elementary equivalent to $G$.
+Besides, the same formulas absolutely interpret bilinearization in any group $H$ which is elementary equivalent to $G$.
 In other words, bilinearization in the group $G$ is a logical invariant of $G$.
-Moreover, this is true for arbitrary finitely generated $A$-groups over a binomial ring $A$, e.g. for finitely generated nilpotent pro-$p$-groups, unipotent $k$-groups over a field $k$ of zero characteristic.
+Moreover, this is true for arbitrary finitely generated $A$-groups over a binomial domain $A$, e.g. for finitely generated nilpotent pro-$p$-groups, unipotent $k$-groups over a field $k$ of zero characteristic.
 Most of the arguments here are quite well-known and standard.

-Let us agree on the terminology.
-Let $T$ be a theory of language $\sigma$. suppose that $S: Mod (T) \rightarrow K$ is a functor defined on the class $Mod (T)$ of all models of the theory $T$ (a category with isomorphisms) into a certain category $K$ of structures of language $\sigma$.
-We shall say that $S$ is \textit{absolutely interpretable} in $T$, if there exists a system of formulas $\Phi$ of the language $\sigma$, which absolutely interprets the system $S(\frak{U})$ in any model $\frak{U}$ of the theory $T$.
-In this case we shall also say that $S(\frak{U})$ is \textit{absolutely interpretable in $\frak{U}$ uniformly with respect to $T$}.

-For example, the center $Z(G)$ is interpretable (or in this case definable) in $G$ uniformly with respect to the theory of groups.
-In particular, it is a logical invariant of $G$.
-On the other hand, the commutator subgroup $G'$, generally speaking, is not interpretable in $G$ uniformly with respect to the theory of groups.
-However, $G'$ is a logical invariant of an arbitrary finitely generated nilpotent group $G$.
-Interpretability of $G'$ and other verbal subgroups of a finitely generated $A$-exponential nilpotent group $G$ is related to the notion of finite width.
-Let a subgroup $N$ of the group $G$ be generated by the set $X$.
-We say that $N$ is of \textit{width} $S$ (with respect to $X$), if any element of $N$ can be represented as a product of no more than $S$ elements of the set $X$ and their inverses, $S$ being the minimal number with this property.
-The width of the subgroup $N=\langle X\rangle$ will be denoted by $S_X(N)$ or simply $S(N)$.
+Below we will prove that $G'$ as well as other verbal subgroups of a finitely generated $A$-group $G$ are definable in $G$.
+Definability of verbal subgroups of a finitely generated $A$-exponential nilpotent group $G$ is related to the notion of finite width.
+Assume a subgroup $N$ of the group $G$ is generated by the set $X$.
+We say that $N$ is of \textit{width} $s$ (with respect to $X$), if any element of $N$ can be represented as a product of no more than $s$ elements of the set $X$ and their inverses, $s$ being the minimal number with this property.
+The width of the subgroup $N=\langle X\rangle$ will be denoted by $s_X(N)$ or simply $s(N)$.

 Let $v(x_1,\ldots , x_n) = v(\bar{x})$ be a group word.
 The set is called a \textit{value set} of $v$ in $G$.
 The subgroup $v(G)$ generated by the set $V$ is called a \textit{verbal subgroup}, defined by the word $v$.
 By the width of the subgroup $v(G)$ we mean the width with respect to the value set $V$.